 Benefits Cards are mailed to all new participants upon enrollment.
 If you need to request an additional or replacement card, contact our Customer Care Center.

 Why do I have to sometimes provide documentation when I use my debit card?

 The IRS requires us to verify that every Benefits Card payment is for a qualified medical expense.
 We can usually do this from the electronic transaction data we receive.
 If not, we’ll let you know right away by mail, email, or through our mobile app, HRAgo®.

-The OneBridge Visa Benefits Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A.
-Inc. The Bancorp Bank; Member FDIC.
-Card can be used for qualified expenses wherever Visa debit cards are accepted.
+The OneBridge Visa® Benefits Card is issued by The Bancorp Bank, N.A., Member FDIC, pursuant to a license from Visa U.S.A.
+Inc. and may be used for qualified expenses wherever Visa debit cards are accepted.
 See Cardholder Agreement for details.

 Coordination with Other Benefits